-Note: (a) the audience capacity is the maximum number of attendees expected at the event at any one time.
+Please note; the audience capacity is the maximum number of attendees expected at the event at any one time.

-(b): medium, large and major applications will need to be reviewed by the Safety Advisory Group, before a decision is made on whether the event can proceed.
+For event applications with expected attendees of 4,000 and over, applicants will need to arrange pre-consultation meetings with the core Safety Advisory Group members, (SAG), (details obtainable from events@croydon.gov.uk) prior of being reviewed by the SAG meeting, where a decision is made on whether the event can proceed.
 The SAG meets at least every two months, so this should be taken into account when submitting applications.